 In Progress for 2014

-Accepted in Diabetes Care in June 2014
+Accepted in American Journal of Ethics in July 2014

 2. Analysis of method to capture adverse events in children in tertiary care pediatric hospitals.
 McMahon AW, Abrams B, Wharton GT, MS, Weinel P, Damilano CP, DeLeon D, Lieu P, Yen L, Taketomo C, Jackson B, Snyder J, Thornton PS, Sood B, Doe E, Baker R, Rodriguez W, Murphy D.

 3. *Literature Review Assessing the Impact of Supplementing Infant Formula with Long Chain Polyunsaturated Fatty Acids.
 Haihao Sun, MD, PhD, Wiley Chambers, MD, P. Brian Smith, MD, MPH MHS, L. Corbin Downey, MD, William Rodriguez, MD, PhD, Dianne Murphy, MD

 4. Use of Soft Foods and Drinks as Vehicles for Drug Administration: Considerations for In Vitro Assessment of Potency, Stability, Integrity, Homogeneity (Dosage Uniformity), and Drug Release from Powders, Sprinkles, Pellets, Beads or Other Oral Solid Dosage Forms such as Crushed Tablets Mixed In Soft Foods and Drinks.